 Media and readers of my web pages about atomic bombs 1945, Moon trips 1969, M/V Estonia ferry incident 1994 and 911 tower top down terrorist collapses 2001 are warned.
 You probably suffer from cognitive dissonance and cannot handle my facts without getting mentally disturbed with serious consequences.

 My proven data are simple and correct and good news.
 A-bombs do not work.
-Humans cannot travel to the Moon (this Challenge)!
+Humans cannot travel to the Moon, planets or asteroids (this Challenge)!
 M/V Estonia didn't lose her bow visor.
 Skyscrapers do not collapse from top down.
 All information to the contrary is pseudoscience, propaganda lies, Fake News or fantasies promoted by media and taught at universities.
 If you do not agree with these official lies, you will not be allowed at the university boat race* and other silly events, etc. Your position in society is at risk.

 If you suffer from cognitive dissonance, you no doubt find my info and Challenge disturbing and get upset, angry, anxious or worried.
 What to believe and write?
 Old lies, Fake News or truth?

 Media incl. newspaper chief editors are kindly requested to get psychological assistance to get rid of their cognitive dissonance.
 Why not cure yourself?
 And publish the result as a scoop.

 The Anders Björkman Challenge 2 (since September 2012 - last update 1 January 2021)